-Vancouver Island is located on the south-west coast of Canada and is famed for it’s diverse geography and natural beauty.
+Vancouver Island is located in the state of British Columbia off the south west coast of Canada.
+It is famed for its diverse geography and natural beauty.
 At 400 km long and 100 km wide, with a population approaching 800,000, it is the 43rd largest island in the world.

-With an abundant wildlife and mild climate Vancouver Island is an exciting destination for nature lovers and those who love outdoor activities and a perfect excursion from Vancouver.
+With abundant wildlife and a mild climate, Vancouver Island is an exciting destination for nature lovers and those who love outdoor activities and a perfect excursion from Vancouver.